Enrique de Villena: Life

-He was born in Torralba de Cuenca, in Castile.
-After the death of his father, Pedro de Aragón y Villena, Enrique went to the Aragonese court.
-There he was raised by his aristocratic grandfather, Alfonso de Aragón, first marquess of Villena, who claimed descent from James II of Aragon and Blanche of Naples.
+He was born in Torralba de Cuenca, in Castile as son of Pedro de Aragón y Villena (1362-1385) and Joanna of Castile, natural daughter of King Henry II of Castile.
+After the death of his father, Enrique went to the Aragonese court.
+There he was raised by his aristocratic grandfather, Alfonso de Aragón, first Marquess of Villena, who was a grandson of King James II of Aragon and Blanche of Naples.

 At court he met the leading literary and intellectual minds of his era and became skilled in mathematics, chemistry and philosophy.
 The Aragonese queen, Violant of Bar, aware of Villena's academic gifts, invited him to study at the royal court of Barcelona, where Villena met the leading authors of Catalan literature.
 This experience further solidified Villena's already promising future.

 However, Villena encountered difficulty towards the end of the fourteenth century when his grandfather began losing power in the Castilian court.
 By 1398, Alfonso had lost his position as marquess of Villena.
 This loss did not rest well with either Alfonso or Villena.
 Alfonso spent the next many years attempting to re-instate his grandson as marquess of Villena.
 Meanwhile, Villena straightforwardly declared himself Marquess of Villena, signing all official documents in this name, though this was not legally correct.